JoanZapata/android-iconify/README.md

 ## Extensibility

 In case you can't find the icon you want, you can extend the available icon directly from your app.
-All you need to do is to implement `IconFontDescriptor` with a `.ttf` file in your assets and provide the mapping between keys and special characters, then give it to `Iconify.addIconFontDescriptor()`.
+All you need to do is to implement `IconFontDescriptor` with a `.ttf` file in your assets and provide the mapping between keys and special characters, then give it to `Iconify.with()`.
 I suggest you use  [FontAwesomeModule](https://github.com/JoanZapata/android-iconify/blob/master/android-iconify-fontawesome/src/main/java/com/joanzapata/iconify/fonts/FontAwesomeModule.java) as an example.

 -----